abilandz/PH8124/Lecture_4/Lecture_4.md

 This loop will keep repeating as long as the file ```someFile``` is available.
 When the file is deleted, ```[[ -f someFile ]]``` evaluates to ```false```, and the loop terminates.

-As a side remark, in the above example we have used the trivial, nevertheless sometimes very handy, **Linux** command **sleep**.
-This command does nothing, except that it delays the code execution for the time interval specified via the argument.
+As a side remark, we have used the trivial, nevertheless sometimes very handy, **Linux** command **sleep** in the above example.
+This command does nothing except for delaying the code execution for the time interval specified via the argument.
 The argument can be interpreted as the time interval either in seconds (s), minutes (m), hours (h) or days (d):

 ```bash
 sleep 10m # pause the code execution for 10 minutes